 Renting a limousine in the Houston area can amplify a fun experience for a party, birthday, wedding, prom, graduation, or just a celebratory night out on the town.
 However, when limousine and other drivers on the roadway operate their vehicles in negligent or reckless ways, serious accidents and injuries can occur.
 Limousine accidents are especially problematic because these vehicles typically carry more than one passenger, many of which are without seatbelts.
 When an accident occurs, everyone in the limousine could suffer serious injuries and damages.

 If you have suffered serious injuries in a limousine accident, you are not alone.
-The Houston personal injury lawyers at Stewart J. Guss, Attorney at Law, regularly handle accident cases involving common carriers, including limousines, by settling these cases or taking them to trial.
+The Houston personal injury lawyers at Stewart J. Guss, Injury Accident Lawyers, regularly handle accident cases involving common carriers, including limousines, by settling these cases or taking them to trial.
 Limo accident cases can prove especially complicated because they sometimes involve multiple parties, and, sometimes, multiple defendants.
-When you choose the law firm of Stewart J. Guss, Attorney at Law, your case is in experienced hands.
+When you choose the law firm of Stewart J. Guss, Injury Accident Lawyers, your case is in experienced hands.
 Our team of attorneys and legal professionals will fight for your legal rights recover the damages in your case.
 Our intake department is available to help you for your free consultation, 24 hours a day, seven days a week, at (800) 898-4877—or contact us now by .

 Since establishing our headquarters in Houston, Texas in 1999, our firm has grown to numerous locations across the country, including hubs in Dallas, New Orleans, Los Angeles, and Atlanta.
 Along the way, we’ve built a trusted network of partners throughout all 50 states who share our values and our commitment to excellence.